Krish1712204/Celebal-SQL-Internship-Tasks/README.md

 ---

+### 🔹 Week 3 - Indexes, Stored Procedures & Subqueries

+This week dives into **performance optimization** and **modular SQL programming** through indexes, stored procedures, and subqueries.

+#### 📚 Key Topics:

+- Temporary Tables
+- Indexes (Part 1 & 2)
+- Unique vs Non-Unique Indexes
+- Pros and Cons of Indexes
+- Stored Procedures
+- Stored Procedures with Output Parameters (Part 1 & 2)
+- Advantages of Stored Procedures
+- Subqueries & Correlated Subqueries
+- Performance Comparison: Subquery vs Join

+📁 **Folder:** `Week-3-Indexes/`
+📄 **Assignment:** `Level C Task Solutions`

+---

 ## 🚀 How to Use

 1. Clone this repository or download it as a ZIP.
-2. Open `.sql` files using SQL Server Management Studio (SSMS) or Azure Data Studio.
+2. Open `.sql` files using SQL Server Management Studio (SSMS) or Mysql WorkBench 8.0
 3. Execute the queries on the **Adventure works2022** database.
 4. Files are named and commented for clarity.